-- (1) 2003 Redington Frognal Conservation Area Statement and Guidelines - (5) MHCLG National Design Guide - (10) MHCLG Guidance Historic Environment - (42) Scaling up from gardens: biodiversity conservation in urban environments - (46) Benefits of restoring ecosystem services in urban areas - (47) Spaces Wild, London Wildlife Trust - (48) Camden Local Plan, 2017 (map 6, page 266 - (49) Managing flood risk in Camden (figure 5.1, page 11; page 24 case study; and page 25 (paving of front gardens and basements) - (50) Sir William Pitt 2007 Floods Review (recommendation 9) - (51) Surface water the biggest flood risk of all - (52) GiGL RedFrog Factsheet, March 2019 - (52 i) to (52 xxxii) Ecology Network and various other biodiversity records - (53) AECOM Contribution of Trees to the Townscape - (54) Nature Recovery Network report for DEFRA - (55) Doses of Neighbourhood Nature The benefits for mental health of living with nature (BioScience, Volume 67, Issue 2, 1 February 2017, Pages 147-155), - (56) DEFRA house sparrow losses - (57) WLGF policy support - (61 i) to (61 vi) Examples of tree felling - (107) Environment Bill, 15.10.19.
+- (1) 2003 Redington Frognal Conservation Area Statement and Guidelines - (4) London Plan Policy G5, Urban Greening Factor - (5) MHCLG National Design Guide - (10) MHCLG Guidance Historic Environment - (42) Scaling up from gardens: biodiversity conservation in urban environments - (46) Benefits of estoring ecosystem services in urban areas - (47) Spaces Wild, London Wildlife Trust - (48) Camden Local Plan, 2017 (map 6, page 266 - (49) Managing flood risk in Camden (figure 5.1, page 11; page 24 case study; and page 25 (paving of front gardens and basements) - (50) Sir William Pitt 2007 Floods Review (recommendation 9) - (51) Surface water the biggest flood risk of all - (52) BGI 1 Gardens and Ecology - (52 i) to (52 xxxii) Ecology Network and various other biodiversity records - (53) AECOM Contribution of Trees to the Townscape - (54) Nature Recovery Network report for DEFRA - (55) Doses of Neighbourhood Nature The benefits for mental health of living with nature (BioScience, Volume 67, Issue 2, 1 February 2017, Pages 147-155), - (56) DEFRA house sparrow losses - (57) WLGF policy support - (61 i) to (61 vi) Examples of tree felling - (107) Environment Bill, 15.10.19.

 - (134) Camden Planning Evidence Biodiversity - (143) Biodiversity net gain.
-Good practice principles for development A practical guide.pdf - (144) Planning Practice Guidance light pollution.pdf - (146) Planning Practice Guidance Natural Environment.pdf - (147) Wildlife Gardening Forum support.pdf
+Good practice principles for development A practical guide.pdf - (144) Planning Practice Guidance light pollution.pdf - (146) Planning Practice Guidance Natural Environment.pdf - (151) The Environment Bill Explanatory Notes.pdf

-BGI 1 REAR GARDENS AND ECOLOGY
+BGI 1 GARDENS AND ECOLOGY

-Open/unbuilt areas within development sites must be designed to enhance their ecological, wildlife and residential amenity values.
-This includes:
+Open/unbuilt areas within development sites should be designed to enhance their ecological, wildlife and residential amenity values.
+This includes consideration of all of the following, as appropriate:

-- i. retaining, providing and reinstating trees, hedgerows and other planting using native species, especially those of high value to biodiversity, as set out in the 6.3 Design and Landscape Guidance; - ii. maximising the area of soft landscaping and using planting with high value to pollinators and insects, as set out in the 6.3 Design and Landscape Guidance; - iii. minimising hard surface areas to those necessary for the functioning of the site, such as footpaths to doors, and ensuring they are permeable to allow drainage of surface water; - iv. retaining front hedges and walls and taking opportunities to use hedges as boundary treatments, instead of or in addition to walls and fences. - v. where tree removal is unavoidable, such as removal of dead, dying, unsafe trees or invasive species, they must be replaced within the site by a similar or other native species, unless it can be demonstrated to the Council's satisfaction that this is not possible - vi. the inclusion of new water features, such as natural wildlife ponds, is encouraged.
+- Retaining, providing and reinstating trees, hedgerows and other planting using species, especially those of high value to biodiversity, as set out in the 6.2 Planting Guidance to Enhance Biodiversity and Conservation Area Character. - Achieving an urban greening score in excess of the London Plan target. - Maximising the area of soft landscaping and using planting with high value to pollinators and insects, as set out in the 6.2 Planting Guidance to Enhance Biodiversity and Conservation Area Character. - iv.
+Minimising hard surface areas to those necessary for the functioning of the site, such as footpaths to doors, and ensuring they are permeable to allow drainage of surface water. - Retaining hedges and walls and taking opportunities to use hedges as boundary treatments, instead of or in addition to walls and fences. - vi.
+Where tree removal is unavoidable, such as removal of dead, dying, unsafe trees or invasive species, they should be replaced within the site by a similar or other native species, unless it can be demonstrated to the Council's satisfaction that this is not possible. - vii.
+The inclusion of new water features, such as natural wildlife ponds.